 For more information, check out this article on vegetable gardening from the University of New Hampshire Extension.

-By now, you have a good idea of how long it takes spinach seeds to germinate.
+Now you have a good idea of how long it takes spinach seeds to germinate.
 You also know about the factors that affect time to germination, how to optimize for faster germination, and how to troubleshoot a lack of germination.

 I hope you found this article helpful – if so, please share it with someone who can use the information.
 If you have any questions about spinach seed germination, please leave a comment below.